Constipation in babies

 If you notice signs of constipation, you can try several strategies to offer your baby relief.
 These include:

-If your baby is exclusively breastfed, you can try adjusting your diet.
-Your baby may be sensitive to something you’re eating, which could be causing the constipation.
+If your baby is breastfed, you can try adjusting your diet.
+Your baby may be sensitive to something you’re eating, which could be causing the constipation, though this is uncommon.
 Bottle-fed babies may benefit from a different type of formula, at least until the constipation clears.
 Sensitivity to certain ingredients can cause constipation.

 Some solid foods can cause constipation, but others can also improve it.
 If you recently started feeding your baby solid foods, try adding a few high-fiber foods, such as: